 Whilst applicants may propose alternative measures to mitigate the direct impact of their development on the Solent SPA, the simplest way of mitigating will be through the Solent Disturbance Mitigation Project.

 The Solent Recreation Mitigation Strategy (December 2017) sets out the principle of the sliding scale of contribution, based on property size.

-The current payment schedule for new residential development determined from 1 April 2020 to 31 March 2021:
+The current payment schedule for new residential development determined on or after 1 April 2021:

 - £361 for each 1 bedroom dwelling

 - £522 for each 2 bedroom dwelling